ppy/osu-wiki/news/2026/2026-02-16-happy-chinese-new-year.md

 ![](/wiki/shared/news/2026-02-16-happy-chinese-new-year/yfpw.png)

 Both [yf_bmp](https://osu.ppy.sh/users/1243669) and [pw384](https://osu.ppy.sh/users/1343783) are veteran figures who have significantly shaped the identity of "Chinese Mapping".
-While yf_bmp is a highly respected veteran known for his deep legacy, pw384 is recognized for his long-standing ability to evolve alongside the ever-changing trends of the scene.
+While yf_bmp is a highly respected veteran known for his deep legacy, pw384 is recognised for his long-standing ability to evolve alongside the ever-changing trends of the scene.

 <div class="news-chat-quote__text-container">